 We’ve started a new series, featuring grads that have ended up doing a pretty wide variety of things after leaving their REL classes (graduating either recently or a little while ago).
 So we posed a few questions to each and let’s see what we learn.

-1. When were you enrolled at UA and what major(s) and minor(s) did you graduate with?
+1. When were you here & what did you graduate with?

 2. When you first came here from high school, what did you think you wanted to do for a career?

 I planned a seminary trip to become a pastor.

 3. Any memories from your REL classes in Manly Hall that stand out and, more importantly perhaps, that you can share without incriminating anyone?